 Packaging Corp of America (PKG) - Total Assets

 Based on the latest financial reports, Packaging Corp of America (PKG) holds total assets worth $667.80 Million USD as of December 2025.
 Total assets represent everything the company owns and controls, combining both current assets—like cash and cash equivalents, accounts receivable, and inventories—and non-current assets such as property, plant, equipment (PP&E), intangible assets, and long-term investments.
-See Packaging Corp of America book value and equity for net asset value and shareholders' equity analysis.
+Check Packaging Corp of America total reinvestment intensity to assess the company's total reinvestment commitment from operating cash flow.

 Packaging Corp of America - Total Assets Trend (1998–2024)